Return of football renews fears over more virus spread

+“To be honest, I wouldn’t have missed it,” said Scott Gascich, a 56-year-old electrician from Kansas City, Missouri.
+“I’ve had season tickets since 1990, and I wasn’t going to miss the banner coming up, but we’re still going to do what we’re supposed to; we’re going to social distance, wear our mask.”

+“I’ve always been a huge Chiefs fan.
+I don’t have any concerns about the coronavirus.
+I think with the social distancing things going on, we’ll be all right,” said Kory Noe, a car lot owner from Strafford, Missouri.

-Many high schools have started football but states like California and Illinois cancelled the entire season.
+Across the country, many high schools have started football, but states like California and Illinois canceled the entire season.
 There have been scattered outbreaks among players, including an entire football team and marching band in a small town in Alabama that had to go into quarantine because of exposure to the virus.

 Pennsylvania lawmakers have been sparring this week with the Democratic governor over coronavirus legislation that would give individual districts and private schools sole authority to decide how to conduct football and other sports.